watmough/adjust/README.md

 a tiny utility for adjusting attributes in the terminal.
 usage: adjust <attribute>
+       left/right cursor keys to decrement/increment
+       q to quit

 Function: display minimal text ui outputting saved/adjusted attribute value to a preconfigured command. q to end.